hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	cross, chassez right and left,

-	recross and turn partners.
+	recross and turn partners,

-	Finish with gallopade à-la-chassez quite round to places.
+	finish with gallopade à-la-chassez quite round to places.

-This Dance is generally composed of Three Figures, but in some parties the fourth is introduced.
+This dance is generally composed of three figures, but in some parties the fourth is introduced.

 ### Gallopade quadrilles

 1. Half double ladies chain,

-	turn corners.
+	turn corners,

-	First couple advance and salute,
+	first couple advance and salute,

 	same with opposite partners,